utkarshdwivedi3997/cis566-hw01-fireball/README.md

 **Moving magma and static rocks**

-I wanted to get a look where it seemed like the asteroid had solid rock elements, and only certain parts would move that would be the "magma" on that asteroid.
-This was done by only displacing those verts using moving perlin noise that had a "low" sample for FBM.
+I wanted to get a look where it seemed like the asteroid had solid, burning hot, rock elements, and only certain parts would move that would be the "magma" on that asteroid.
+This was done by only displacing those verts using moving perlin noise that had a "low" sample for FBM, which basically means I used the FBM as a *mask* for the perlin noise.

 ```
 float movingArea = 1.0 - fs_fbm;